 As part of the Frist Art Museum’s experiential learning program, internships introduce college students to the many career pathways offered within a noncollecting art museum.
-Internships are offered during the school year, coinciding with the fall and spring semesters and summer break.
+Internships are offered to students currently enrolled in an academic institution during the school year, coinciding with the fall and spring semesters and summer break.
 The internship program is ideal for students participating in independent studies or courses that require internships or practicum credits.
 Students may arrange academic credit through their colleges and universities.

 Internship projects are based on the applicant’s academic requirements, skills and interests, and the needs of the Frist Art Museum.
 Students receive guidance from the Frist Art Museum staff, as well as the cooperating educator from their college or university.

 The following departments/areas within the Frist Art Museum offer internships:

 Preference given to juniors, seniors, graduate students, and international students; in exceptional cases sophomores or freshmen will be considered with faculty recommendations.
 Majors in art history, arts management, business, communications, education, English, graphic design, marketing, museum studies, studio art, and/or related areas of study are desired.